HomeArticlesHow ToFormat JSON

 Value types:

-• string — must use double quotes: "hello".
-Single quotes are not valid.
+• string: must use double quotes, like "hello".
+Single quotes aren't valid.

 Structural rules:

-• The last pair in an object or array must NOT have a trailing comma.
+• The last pair in an object or array can't have a trailing comma.

-• Object keys must always be strings, always in double quotes.
+• Object keys are always strings, always in double quotes.

-Understanding these rules precisely lets you identify syntax errors by sight — the most common formatting problem is JSON that is valid JavaScript but invalid strict JSON.
+Knowing these rules cold lets you spot syntax errors on sight.
+The most common formatting problem out there is JSON that's valid JavaScript but invalid strict JSON.

 Step 2: Identify Formatting Issues

-Before formatting, scan for common problems that will cause a JSON parser to reject the input:
+Before formatting, scan for the problems that will get your JSON rejected by a parser.

 // Invalid JSON